RedHatInsights/patchman-clients/rbac/docs/RoleOut.md

 ### NewRoleOut

-`func NewRoleOut(name string, uuid string, created time.Time, modified time.Time, ) *RoleOut`
+`func NewRoleOut(name string, uuid string, created string, modified string, ) *RoleOut`

 NewRoleOut instantiates a new RoleOut object
 This constructor will assign default values to properties that have it defined,